integrations

 AI SDK

-Vercel's AI SDK runs tool logic inside each tool's execute function.
-That makes tools the right enforcement point for brin: check the artifact first, then call the risky action only if the verdict matches your policy.
+Vercel's AI SDK runs tool logic inside each tool's execute function. that makes tools the right enforcement point: check the artifact first, then call the risky action only if the verdict matches your policy.

-Put a shared brin helper in front of any tool that touches external context.
-That includes install tools, URL fetchers, repo readers, MCP setup flows, and any custom action that reaches outside your trusted system.
+put a shared brin helper in front of any tool that touches external context — install tools, URL fetchers, repo readers, MCP setup flows, anything that reaches outside your trusted system.

 1. Add a shared helper: